anonymous-profile/application/README.md

 We did not require this code to be maintained or reused after the migration was complete.
 The emphasis was on speed rather than maintainability.

 ## Key Files
-There are lots of different files in this repo.
+There are lots of different files in this repository.
 The most relevant files are:
 - mig_functions.py: this contains the majority of the code.
 It contains functions that are used by the other files.
 There will be docstrings to explain what each function does.
 - investee_fund_ops.py: this file collates all source data files and calls the relevant functions to migrate data for investee funds
 - managed_fund_ops.py: this file collates all source data files and calls the relevant functions to migrate data for managed funds